surge-synthesizer/clap-saw-demo/README.md

 The best starting point is probably clap-saw-demo.h if you want to understand the modulation system or clap-saw-demo-editor.h if you want to understand the VSTGUI bindings.

+There are still a few small things which aren't done.
+The issues list in this github repo is the book of work to get to a final state.

 ## Sending a change, fix, or PR

 This is an open contribution project!
 We welcome changes and contributions.
 If you find a small bug